 Nicole Oresme: Treatise on the Origin, Nature, Law, and Alterations of Money

-Revolutionary criticism of rulership and monetary policy based on Aristotelian monetary theory: the groundbreaking economic treatise by one of the most significant scholars of the 14th century
+Revolutionary criticism of rulership and monetary policy based on Aristotelian monetary theory: one of the most splendid copies of the groundbreaking economic treatise by one of the most significant scholars of the 14th century

 1. Nicole Oresme (before 1330–1382) was one of the most significant natural scientists and philosophers of the 14th century